tersesystems/blindsight/README.md

 ## Blindsight and Echopraxia

-If you are looking for a strict structured logging solution in Scala, please checkout [Echopraxia](https://github.com/tersesystems/echopraxia-plusscala).
+If you are looking for a strict structured logging solution in Scala, please checkout [echopraxia-plusscala](https://github.com/tersesystems/echopraxia-plusscala).

 Structured logging is optional in Blindsight, and it's possible to mix structured and "flat" arguments and markers into a logging statement.
-In contrast, [Echopraxia](https://github.com/tersesystems/echopraxia-plusscala) **requires** structured logging in its API and does not allow unstructured data as input.
+In contrast, [echopraxia-plusscala](https://github.com/tersesystems/echopraxia-plusscala) **requires** structured logging and does not allow unstructured data as input.

 ## Example